-How To Get More Results out of Your Accounting Inventory
+How To Get The Most Out Of Your Accounting Inventory System

 Smart accounting isn’t just about keeping the books and tracking the funds that are coming in or going out.
 On the contrary, a key part of accounting is monitoring your business’s assets—and not just your fixed assets.
 While long-term assets—such as property or equipment—are undoubtedly important to factor into your accounting, it’s just as important to pay attention to short-term assets.